juki90/stackx-task-mgmt-app/README.md

-# stackx-todo-app
+# stackx-task-mgmt-app

-A todo app with multistack backends and frontends
+A task mgmt app with multistack backends and frontends